 The head is the coordinator of the commission.
 His/her main responsibilities are to have a constant overview of what is happening within his/her team and what is needed about the site.
 The Head should lead the commissioners to an agreement regarding the division of the workload and responsibilities.
 This is best achieved through a fluent communication between the members of the team, chats or other media.
-Good communication is also essential with IFSA7 (IFSA executive board), Web commission and the IFSANews Commission.
+Good communication is also essential with IFSA7 (IFSA executive board), Communications commission and fellow subcommissions